frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

 In order to gain a better understanding of Frontity, let’s dig a little deeper and investigate how it works below the surface.

-To do so, access `http://localhost:3000/about-us/` in the browser and open the console.
+To do so, access `http://localhost:3000/about-us/` in the browser.
+The simplest way is to  click the link in the menu we've just created.
+We recommend that you then refresh the page to clear out the state.

+When you've done that open the browser console.
 In the console type `frontity.state` to see the Frontity state.
 This is the same state that the components and actions have access to.

 <p>
   <img alt="Frontity in the console" src="../assets/part3img1.png">
 </p>

-> Frontity uses [ES2015 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), so you have to open the property [[Target]] in order to see the state.
+> Frontity uses [ES2015 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), so you have to open the property `[[Target]]` in order to see the state.

 You will see Frontity's global state, including the general properties of your Frontity project.
 You can also see information about the `router`, including the `state.router.link` that we used earlier, and `source`, the package that connects Frontity to your WordPress site.